istio/istio.io/content/en/blog/2020/dns-proxy/index.md

 transparent to you, the end user.
 Our first attempt involved utilizing Envoy's DNS proxy.
-It turned out to be very unreliable, and disappointing overall due to the general lack of sophistication in c-ares library, the DNS library used by Envoy.
+It turned out to be very unreliable, and disappointing overall due to the general lack of sophistication in the c-ares DNS library used by Envoy.
 Determined to solve the problem, we decided to implement the DNS proxy in the Istio sidecar agent, written in Go.
 We were able to optimize the implementation to handle all the scenarios that we wanted to tackle without compromising